mikebenfield/Learned-Index-Structures/README.md

 That is, the learned model is slow.

 This is entirely predictable: the current implementation simply does matrix multiplication scalar by scalar.
-I looked at the assembly output by the compiler, and the code is not auto-vectorized at all.
+I looked at the assembly output by the compiler and the code is not auto-vectorized at all.

 I'm working on (and will hopefully finish very shortly) a more optimized version using vectorized AVX instructions.
 This should be dramatically faster than the